The UK now fields only 227 main battle tanks, a far cry from the 900 or so strong inventory only a couple of decades ago.

 After a significant period of decline, Argentina has ceased to be a capable military force.

-The only problem?
+The problem?
 The cost in gold and people makes all this very unlikely.

 Challenger 2, aka the FV4034, is the UKs Main Battle Tank (MBT).
 Other world powers across the globe also use MBTs in their armies.
 How does it compare?